EconomyLens.com

 Tokyo-listed beer titan Asahi fell in the morning as it said it would delay its financial results owing to a cyberattack that began in September. ©AFP

 London (AFP) – European stock markets steadied Thursday after solid gains in Asia, as markets increasingly expect the US Federal Reserve to cut interest rates next month.
 Wall Street was closed for the Thanksgiving holiday.
-London dipped as markets digested the UK government’s tax-raising budget unveiled Wednesday.
-The measures reassured markets, with UK government bond yields and the pound steady.
-Paris equities flattened and Frankfurt edged higher in midday deals.
+London stocks ended the day flat as markets further digested the UK government’s tax-raising budget unveiled Wednesday.
+Meanwhile, UK government bond yields held steady and the pound drifted higher, as the measures reassured markets.
+Paris equities also ended flat, while Frankfurt edged higher.

 Related

 “European markets are showing a distinct lack of direction…and traders shouldn’t expect too much given a threadbare economic calendar and US Thanksgiving market closure,” noted Joshua Mahony, chief market analyst at Scope Markets.
+“Investors were unwilling to take on fresh exposure with the US closed for Thanksgiving today,” noted Trade Nation analyst David Morrison.
 With recent worries over stretched valuations appearing to be on the back burner, sentiment has been lifted on trading floors this week, boosting riskier assets, including bitcoin.
 The cryptocurrency, which recently plunged to a seven-month low just above $80,000 amid the recent market swoon, rose back above $90,000 on Thursday.
-However, it is still off its record high above $126,200 touched in early October.
+However, it is still off its record high of above $126,200, which it touched in early October.

 Tokyo – Nikkei 225: UP 1.2 percent at 50,167.10 (close)